pigfly/pigfly.github.io/_posts/2019-03-07-On-Software-Error-Handling-3.markdown

 Here we have three parameters `(Data?, URLResponse?, Error?)`, and all of these are optional.

-- When the session request succeeds, the `Data?` will contain our response from the server, `Error?` is nil
+- When the session request succeeds, the `Data?` will contain our response from the server, and the `Error?` is nil
-- When the session request fails, the `Error?` will contain error information, `Data?` is nil
+- When the session request fails, the `Error?` will contain error information, and the `Data?` is nil

 As a matter of fact, the `Error?` and `Data?` value would be mutual exclusive, there is no way that both `Data?` and `Error?` will be nil or contain value.